isnology/my-bio/README.md

 I also struggled with what content to put in the site and the design aspect of the site.

-Things I would do Differently/Want to add
+Things I would do Differently
 =

 - Number 1 would be to use Trello so I could track bugs without being distracted from the current problem.